-\\ Students will be counselled against choosing Unit 3 & 4 English Language or Literature if a Unit 1 & 2 sequence has not been undertaken in Year 11.
+Students will be counselled against choosing Unit 3 & 4 English Language or Literature if a Unit 1 & 2 sequence has not been undertaken in Year 11.

-\\\ Students must meet strict conditions to be eligible for EAL Status.
+Students must meet strict conditions set by VCAA to be eligible for EAL Status.